meteahmetyakar/WordGame/README.md

 # WordGame

 ## About Game
 The game was written using the unity game engine.
 The drawing of the cursor and many other objects in the game is mine.
-If add a different question database, questions will change.

 [Play Game](https://meteahmetyakar.github.io/wordgame/).